Five real reasons to attend Disrupt 2020 online – TechCrunch

 “Disrupt provides terrific insight on trends in different industries like e-grocery, AI and big data.” — Daniel Lloreda, general partner at H20 Capital Innovation

-We haven’t even touched on core pillars of every Disrupt — the Startup Battlefield pitch competition with a $100,000 prize and Digital Startup Alley where you’ll find hundreds of the world’s most innovative young startups around the world.
+We haven’t even touched on core pillars of every Disrupt — the Startup Battlefield pitch competition with a $100,000 prize and Digital Startup Alley, where you’ll find hundreds of the world’s most innovative young startups around the world.

 What opportunities are waiting for you at Disrupt 2020?
 Buy your pass and get ready to find and create your own.